 Why the Soil Food Web matters

-From Dr. Elaine Ingham’s soil food web school, explaining how regenerating soil can help heal climate chaos by sequestering carbon
+In these two videos from Dr. Elaine Ingham’s soil food web school, she describes the wondrous invisible world in the soil and explains how regenerating soil can help heal climate chaos by sequestering carbon